 - Graduate Attributes Emphasised

-- Lifelong learning, Critical thinking, Cultural understanding, Ethics, Research.
+Communication, Critical thinking, Cultural understanding, Ethics, Research, Self-motivation.

 View more information about Otago's graduate attributes.